Pseudowintera axillaris: Predators, parasites, and diseases

-Other information
+Uses

 Medicinal uses

-The lowland Horopito was initially used in cultures for its medical properties.
+The lowland horopito was initially used in cultures for its medical properties.
 The leaves produced a decoction used as a stimulant, for stomach aches, skin and venereal disease, where sap or leaves that are bruised and steeped in water is applied to the skin.
 A decoction of the leaves taken internally was known as ‘Maori painkiller’ or ‘bushman's painkiller’ and used for stomach aches and pains.
 Chewed leaves were used on toothaches.
 Early European settlers also used the bark as a substitute for quinine and the sap to aid skin diseases and cure gonorrhoea.
 They ingested the Horopito internally as an analgesic, antiseptic and a quinine substitute for chronic diarrhoea and stomach pain.
 Traditional uses also included, colds, flus, chest infections and asthma.
 In more recent times, the Horopito has been used for its antifungal properties treating bacterial and fungal infections such as Candida albicans.
 The P. axillaris in particular has been found to have higher levels of paxidal (2.2-6.9%).
 Paxidal is a medical ingredient used for headaches, toothaches, joint pain, period cramps and more.